wandrer-earth/wandrer-earth.github.io/_posts/2023-08-28-end-of-summer-update.markdown

 ### Lots of media recs for you
 Finally, we've been collecting a whole bunch of articles, interviews, and maps relevant to the Wandrering soul:
-- Strava mentioned Wandrer in [this blog post](https://stories.strava.com/articles/how-to-complete-an-every-single-street-challenge-using-strava) about completing every single street in an area.
+- Greg Heil at Strava mentioned Wandrer as a useful tool to help complete every single street in an area in [this blog post](https://stories.strava.com/articles/how-to-complete-an-every-single-street-challenge-using-strava)
-- NYTimes wrote about [the beauty of wandering aimlessly](https://www.nytimes.com/2023/06/19/travel/walking-travel-cities.html) while traveling
+- Stephanie Rosenbloom wrote in the NYTimes about [the beauty of wandering aimlessly](https://www.nytimes.com/2023/06/19/travel/walking-travel-cities.html) while traveling
 - Craig Mod wrote a [love letter to his electric bike](https://craigmod.com/essays/electric_bikes/)
 - Metro Manila is [trying to maintain the momentum](https://grist.org/international/can-manilas-cycling-boom-survive-a-return-to-car-traffic/) of a pandemic-initiated cycling boom
 - A Wandrer [rode every single street in Seattle](https://crosscut.com/news/2023/07/one-mans-mission-cycle-all-seattle-street-street)